harsh1405/Fashion-Industry-App/README.md

-Deep Learning Model for Fashion Industry(Inspired from iMaterialist challenge on Kaggle)
+Deep Learning Model for Fashion Industry(Inspired from iMaterialist challenge on Kaggle):

 It can be used to detect various labels, pertaining to fashion industry, present in the image.
 For example: Whether a given image consists of shirts, tshirts, tops, their colors, whether they're stripped etc.